 Treatments for invasive species will occur, including the selective application of herbicide for invasive species that are at higher risk for ecosystem degradation if left untreated.
 When herbicide treatments occur they will be clearly marked for at least 24-48 hours after application.

-Replanting native conifer trees is planned in hardwood dominated areas to re-establish conifer, assist in shading out invasive species, and provide more tree species diversity.
-Replanting native conifer will occur in Douglas-fir dominated areas to enhance species diversity and create a vertical structure for ecological health and enhanced wildlife habitat.
+Replanting native trees is planned in hardwood dominated areas to re-establish tree dominance, assist in shading out invasive species, and provide more tree species diversity.
+Replanting a mix of native trees will occur in Douglas-fir dominated areas to enhance species diversity and create a varied vertical structure for ecological health and enhanced wildlife habitat.

 2023 Invasive species management for forest and ecosystem health at Orangegate Park

 2024 Selective tree thinning for enhanced wildlife habitat and forest health in Orangegate Park's north 40 parcel

 2025 Planting native tree species after Phase 1 park construction is complete; continued monitoring and management of invasive species